mozilla/experimenter-docs/docs/jetstream/outcomes.md

 * Top-level `friendly_name` and `description` fields, which define how the Outcome appears in Experimenter
 * One or more `metrics` blocks that describe the metrics to compute, and any supporting `data_source`s as necessary.

+The configuration languge is identical to the custom experiment configuration language described in [Configuring Jetstream].

 Opening a pull request to `jetstream-config` with an Outcome definition will cause it to be validated.
 If it passes, a data scientist can merge the Outcome definition without additional review.

 Experimenter will need to be re-deployed to pick up a new Outcome.
 Please ask in #nimbus-project if you're in a hurry!

+[Configuring Jetstream]: jetstream/configuration.md

 ## When should I use Outcomes?